oracle-devrel/technology-engineering/landing-zones/tailored_landing_zones/tailored_landing_zones.md

 ## 4. Other Considerations

 Note that the **alternative** for not using the configurable approach described in section 2.2 is to **code your own solution**, from zero or reuse existing modules.
-The CIS v3 modules allow any configuration topology and allow to focus on business resources (workloads) instead of investing time coding to create OCI core resources.
+The CIS Landing Zone Enhanced Modules allow any configuration topology and allow to focus on business resources (workloads) instead of investing time coding to create OCI core resources.
 By using the recommended approach it's possible to avoid the **common pitfalls** associated with complex customizations:
 - **Hard-coding**.
 Changing or adapting code to create a new landing zone different than the original is complex and time-consuming.
 This also means that any change to the landing zone will be executed by code and not configurations.
 - **Waste & Late Time-to-Value**.
 The time spent on adapting code, or re-coding over and over for the OCI landing/core resources is time wasted and not used on the business value/workloads.
 - **Limited Scaling**.
 Doing OCI changes manually can work for some tactical solutions, but it will always limit the scaling and add complexity and cost to the day-two operations.
 Note that, for example, CIS LZ creates 100+ OCI resources.
 - **Scarce Skills**.
 IaC Terraform coding skills are not as common as we should expect, which makes these efforts a higher risk and challenge to solve.

-For a comparison between **standard landing zone** solutions and the proposed solution for **tailored landing zones** please review the [OCI landing zone solution landcscape](/commons/select_your_solution.pdf).
+For a comparison between **standard landing zone** solutions and the proposed solution for **tailored landing zones** please review the [OCI landing zone solution landcscape](/landing-zones/commons/select_your_solution.pdf).

 &nbsp;